 “I finally found a doctor who knew what he was doing, who developed a plan and strategy,” he said.
 He was very impressed, he said, "with the way his doctors approached his treatment as a team."

 On Dr. Pollock’s recommendation, Bill underwent radiation treatment for five weeks at his local hospital, to help seal and shrink the tumor, making surgery possible.
 In early March 2014, Bill made the 100-mile drive to Columbus for surgery.

 During surgery, Dr. Joel Mayerson, Bill’s orthopedic surgeon, and Dr. Pollock stood, for several hours, one on each side of Bill’s thigh and slowly separated the tumor from the sciatic nerve.

 Several hours and 222 staples later, Bill’s surgery was a success.
 The doctors were able to remove the entire tumor, leaving nothing but a very large scar.

 Dr. Pollock saw Bill postsurgery and will see him again for follow-up visits.
-Bill said he is praying for good results.

 Bill’s advice as a cancer survivor is simple: “Listen to others when they tell you to get a second, or even third, opinion,” he said.
 “Look for a doctor that you can trust, and rely on, and if you are within a 500-mile radius of the OSUCCC – James, go see Dr. Pollock.”